 We wish the Festival much success and all participants new experiences, wonderful memories and a good time in our town as well as the enjoyment and appreciation of one of the most beautiful things in the world: MUSIC.
 Viva la musica!

-This summer festival will be held in Arcidosso, Tuscany, Italy & Sulzbach-Rosenberg, Germany.
-Each session offers four one-hour private lessons, ample practice facilities, and the opportunity to perform in orchestra and chamber ensembles coached by faculty members.
-Master classes will be offered on various instruments and there will be numerous festival concerts open to the public.
-There will be planned excursions to a variety of fascinating destinations in each locale.
+This summer's festivals will be held in Acqui Terme, Piedmont, Italy & Sulzbach-Rosenberg, Bavaria Germany.
+Each session offers master classes on various instruments and numerous public concerts.
+Students will receive four one-hour private lessons, ample practice facilities, and the possibility to perform in orchestra and chamber ensembles following intensive coaching.
+Weekly excursions will take participants to a variety of stunning destinations in each locale.

 Some of our students will be chosen to perform at the InterHarmony Concert Series at the Weill Recital Hall at Carnegie Hall, either solo or with the experience to play alongside our faculty in serious chamber pieces.
-In March of 2013, Tchaikovsky's Souvenir de Florence as presented with Andrzej Grabiec, violin, Marylene Gingras-Roy, viola, and Misha Quint cello (faculty) and Bora Jeong, violin (student), Matthew Pickart, viola (assistant), and Caitlin McConnell (assistant).
-This tradition began in 2012, when we had a performance at the German Consulate General in NYC.
-We hope to continue to provide more opportunities for InterHarmony alumni in the future.
+This tradition began in 2012, with a performance at the German Consulate General in NYC.
+InterHarmony continues to provide opportunities for InterHarmony alumni.
+Visit past events to see our past concerts, and upcoming events pages to see future concerts.
 Visit past events to see our past concerts, and Upcoming events to see future concerts.